tanu272/Automated-whatsapp-message/README.md

 # Automated-whatsapp-message

 # General Info
-Send personalized whatsapp messages in a bulk by updating fro excel sheet.
+Send personalized whatsapp messages in a bulk by updating from excel sheet.

 ## How it works
 ---